gacerioni/redis-quick-cluster-bootstrapper/README.md

 - Configurable Redis version via environment variable (defaults to Redis 7.2.6)
 - Ready to use with RedisInsight for monitoring

+## ✨ Important Notice - To save you some time✨

+**If you just need a quick docker/container image that will automatically build this redis oss/ce cluster (in the version you want) and offer all important ports at the host level, please go to [Step 5](#step-5-quick-container-setup)**

 ## How to Use

 ### 1. Download and Run the Bootstrap Script